Thomas Pim Cope diaries

-This collection is composed of eleven volumes of the handwritten journals of Thomas Pym Cope, as well as ten typed transcriptions of all but the first diary.
-Entries cover a variety of topics including weather, religious and personal reflection, business interests, family news, discussions of international politics.
+This collection is composed of 11 volumes of the handwritten journals of Thomas Pim Cope, as well as ten typed transcriptions of all but the first diary.
+Entries cover a variety of topics including weather, religious and personal reflection, business interests, family news, and discussions of international politics.

-Cope was a Quaker merchant, founder of Cope family shipping business, member of Philadelphia City Council and Pennsylvania legislature.
+Cope was a Quaker merchant, founder of Cope family shipping business, and member of Philadelphia City Council and Pennsylvania legislature.
 In 1821, Cope established his first packet line to Liverpool, England.
-Cope was very involved in local politics; in 1837 he was a member of Convention to amend the Constitution of Pennsylvania, he was the President of the Board of Trade and of the Mercantile Library, as well as a member of the first board of Haverford College.
+Cope was very involved in local politics; in 1837, he was a member of the convention to amend the Constitution of Pennsylvania, he was the president of the Board of Trade and of the Mercantile Library, as well as a member of the first board of Haverford College.
 Cope also helped create Fairmount Park by securing Lemon Hill.

 Thomas Pim Cope died November 22, 1854, at the age of 86.